Analysis | Antonio Brown walked away on his own terms Sunday. That should embarrass the NFL.

 Coach Bruce Arians announced afterward that Brown no longer plays for the Tampa Bay Buccaneers, which Brown had already declared with his behavior.
-That Brown could choose the time and manner of his departure, no matter how bizarre, should shame the Buccaneers and many others across the NFL.
+That Brown, 33, could choose the time and manner of his departure, no matter how bizarre, should shame the Buccaneers and many others across the NFL.
 All the times Brown should have received serious help or significant punishment over the past three years, he received more chances to play football.

 Each time one team grew tired of his antics, another clamored to sign him.
-When two women accused Brown of sexual assault and the NFL suspended him half a season for a separate battery charge involving a moving company employee, Tom Brady leaped to rehabilitate him.
+When two women accused Brown of sexual assault and the NFL suspended him for half a season for a separate battery charge involving a moving company employee, Tom Brady leaped to rehabilitate him.
 When he used a fake vaccination card this year, the NFL slapped his wrist with a three-game suspension and Arians allowed competitive desperation to trump his zero-tolerance vow about Brown.

 “He is no longer a Buc,” Arians said after the Buccaneers’ dramatic 28-24 victory over the New York Jets, in which Brady orchestrated a last-minute touchdown drive without Brown.
 “That’s the end of the story.”

 Of course, that’s barely the start of the story and leaves many questions unanswered.
-What set Brown off on the sidelines, when wide receiver Mike Evans’ attempts to calm him down failed?
+What set Brown off on the sideline, when wide receiver Mike Evans’s attempts to calm him down failed?
 Why did the Buccaneers acquire Brown in the first place and allow him to return this season?
 Did Arians regret signing or retaining Brown?
 What responsibility does Brady own in trying to redeem Brown?

-And a question for the NFL at-large: Why will this incident likely bring the end of Brown’s playing career when so many more serious off-field misdeeds went lightly punished?
+And a question for the NFL at large: Why will this incident probably bring the end of Brown’s playing career when so many more serious off-field misdeeds went lightly punished?

 “I’m not talking about him,” Arians said.
 “He’s no longer a part of the Bucs.”